fhmhemsc-wq/ems-protocol-format-survey/README.md

 # ems-protocol-format-survey
-EMS protocol format preference survey — pairwise comparison tool for qualitative research.
-Collects provider demographics and head-to-head format choices; exports ranked results as CSV.
-Built for GitHub Pages deployment.
+This tool supports qualitative research into EMS protocol format preferences among prehospital providers.
+Respondents view two protocol formats side by side and select which they find more usable, readable, or preferable — repeated across all possible pairs.
+Choices are tallied using a win-count method to produce a final preference ranking.
+Designed for zero-cost deployment on GitHub Pages with no backend or database required.